4U70M4T3D/LeagueSharp/README.md

 AutomatedAmumu - Credits to iMeh and Beaving.
 Using Imeh's Twitch# assembly as a template as well as using his damage drawing class.
 Beaving has a lot of great assemblies as well which helped me quite a bit.

-AutomatedEvelyn - Credits to Imeh and blackt34.
+AutomatedEvelynn - Credits to Imeh and blackt34.
 Using imehs damage drawing class,  and learned how to use/cast smite thanks to blackt34's code.

 LoadingFreezeCheck - Credit to Nouser as this assembly is merely a personalized version of his assembly.